livecode/livecode-ide/notes/bugfix-21174.md

-# Ensure "Sample Stacks" do show up in menu "Windows"
+# Ensure "Sample Stacks" window does show up in menu "Windows"